-I’m Holly Arnold, a Sydney-based Accredited Clinical Nutritionist (BHSc).
-I’m a tea drinker, food maker, coastline seeker and dog lover.
+I’m Holly, a Sydney-based Accredited Clinical Nutritionist (BHSc).
+Tea drinker, food maker, coastline seeker and dog lover.

 I set out on my path as a nutritionist out of a desire to empower people towards an enhanced appreciation for greater health and well-being.
 My own personal health struggles started me on a journey that left me completely fascinated by the human body, constantly amazed by the incredible therapeutic power of food and 100% committed to spreading the importance of a holistic attitude towards our physical and mental health.